 Dr. Yi is a clinical neuropsychologist with a specialty in rehabilitation psychology.
 Her primary areas of expertise include neuropsychological assessment, cognitive rehabilitation, and psychotherapy.

 Providing assessment, education and support to address the long-term impact neurologic change can have on an individual and their family is an integral part of Dr. Yi’s clinical interest and practice.

 Dr. Yi received her Ph.D. in Clinical Psychology from Fuller Theological Seminary, Graduate School of Psychology.

-Dr. Yi earned her Ph.D. in Clinical Psychology from Fuller Theological Seminary, Graduate School of Psychology in 2007.
-Her internship training was completed at New York University (NYU), Rusk Institute of Rehabilitation Medicine and was followed by a two-year NIDDR funded clinical and research post-doctoral fellowship in neuropsychology and rehabilitation medicine at Mount Sinai School of Medicine, Department of Rehabilitation Medicine, Brain Injury Research Center (BIRC).
+Specialty neuropsychology and rehabilitation psychology internship training was received at Langone NYU Hospital, Rusk Institute of Rehabilitation Medicine.
+She completed a two-year NIDDR funded clinical and research post-doctoral fellowship in neuropsychology and rehabilitation medicine at Mount Sinai School of Medicine, Department of Rehabilitation Medicine, Brain Injury Research Center (BIRC).

 She is actively involved with the American Congress of Rehabilitation Medicine (ACRM), Brain Injury Interdisciplinary Special Interest Group (BI-ISIG) and serves as a member of the Cognitive Rehabilitation Faculty, which provides education to rehabilitation professionals nationally and internationally.